4rterius/cgtfs/docs/doxygen/static/mainpage.md

 Files under the `tests/data/pocono_pony` contain the open data publicly provided by [Monroe County Transportation Authority](https://www.gomcta.com/index.php) under the [Monroe County Transportation Authority Transit Data Developer Terms of Use](https://www.gomcta.com/developerapi.php).

 Other files under the `tests/data` directory may contain elements of the [open data](http://www.lsl.fi/lisatietoa/avoin-data/) publicly provided by [Lahden Seudun Liikenne](http://www.lsl.fi/) under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/deed.fi).

+Usage of the public data provided by Google, Monroe County Transportation Authority and Lahden Seudun Liikenne does not suggest endorsement by any of the aforementioned licensors.